panva/openid-client/docs/README.md

   - `max_age`: `<number>` When provided the authorization response's ID Token auth_time parameter will be checked to be conform to the max_age value.
 Use of this check is required if you sent a max_age parameter into an authorization request. **Default:** uses client's `default_max_age`.
+  - `scope`: `<string>` (FAPI1Client only) When provided the Token Endpoint Authorization Code exchange response `scope` will be checked to be either an exact match, or containing a subset of the scope sent in the authorization request.

 - `extras`: `<Object>`
   - `exchangeBody`: `<Object>` extra request body properties to be sent to the AS during code exchange.